comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 and the Filtered Type Index to $$\sigma_{\text{LdpContainer}}$$ and $$\sigma_{\text{SolidTypeIndex}}$$ with $$\phi_{\text{QueryClass}}$$.

 Our experiments were performed on a 64-bit Ubuntu 14.04 machine with a 24-core 2.40 GHz CPU and 128 GB of RAM.
-The Solid vaults and query client were executed in isolated Docker containers on dedicated CPU cores with a simulated network.
+The Solid vaults and query client were executed in isolated Docker containers on dedicated CPU cores with a simulated network in order to precisely replicate network circumstances.
 All queries were configured with a timeout of two minutes, and were executed three times to average metrics over.
 Each query template in the benchmark was instantiated five times, resulting in 40 discover queries, 35 short queries, and 60 complex queries.
 These query templates are available in the supplementary material.

-We were unable to compare our implementation to existing LTQP engines, because those systems (e.g. [Lidaq](cite:cites comparingsummaries)) would either require significant changes to work over Solid vaults, they depend on a non-standard usage of the SPARQL syntax (e.g. [SPARQL-LD](cite:cites sparqlld)), or insufficient documentation was present to make them work (e.g. [SQUIN](cite:cites squin)).
+Existing LTQP engines could not produce adequate results, because these systems (e.g. [Lidaq](cite:cites comparingsummaries)) require significant changes to work over Solid vaults, depend on a non-standard usage of the SPARQL syntax (e.g. [SPARQL-LD](cite:cites sparqlld)), or contain insufficient documentation to make them work (e.g. [SQUIN](cite:cites squin)).
+<span class="comment" data-author="RV">Suggest to drop the last clause, makes us seem lazy</span>
-Nevertheless, in order to ensure a fair and complete comparison, we have re-implemented the foundational LTQP algorithms (cNone, cMatch, cAll), and compare them against, and in combination with, our algorithms.
+Therefor, in order to ensure a fair and complete comparison, we have re-implemented the foundational LTQP algorithms (cNone, cMatch, cAll), and compare them against, and in combination with, our new algorithms.

 ### Experimental Results